China's JD.com looks to warehousing assets to help revive profits

 JD.com’s shares were up nearly 1 percent on New York’s Nasdaq on Thursday but are down more than 20 percent since the start of the year.

-The drop echoes extended slides by Alibaba Group Holding Ltd and JD.com investor Tencent Holdings Ltd, amid analyst concerns over the health of Chinese tech stocks.
+The drop echoes extended slides by Alibaba Group Holding Ltd (BABA.N) and JD.com investor Tencent Holdings Ltd (0700.HK), amid analyst concerns over the health of Chinese tech stocks.

 JD.com’s sales volumes are historically higher in the second quarter due to the company’s mid-year shopping festival ‘618’, an 18-day event, but profits took a hit this year when sales dropped unexpectedly towards the end of the festival, executives said.